Man About the House: Home media

-Series 1 and 2 have had a US release as part of a two-disc set by FremantleMedia.
+Series 1 and 2 have had an American release as part of a two-disc set by FremantleMedia.

 Series 1 and 2 were released in Australia in 2004, but a delay was encountered in releasing further series because of contract renegotiations (the same problem affected releases of George and Mildred and Bless This House).
 Series 3 was finally released on 16 July 2008, and Series 4 on 5 November 2008.
 Series 5 and 6 are yet to be released.
 Series 1 was re-released on 2 April 2009, now with the same cover art as the UK edition.
 Fremantle Media re-released series 1 on 3 March 2011 with new cover art.
 Re-releases have continued with Series 2 on 3 October 2012, Series 3 on 1 May 2013, and Series 4 on 1 May 2013.
 Series 5 and Series 6 finally received a release on 7 August 2013.
-Via Vision Entertainment announced "The Complete Series" will be released on October 21, 2020, which will be the first time this series will be released as a collection.
+Via Vision Entertainment announced that The Complete Series would be released on October 21, 2020 but this was never published, which would be the first time this series would be released as a collection.

-In 2019, a 19-disc DVD set (Region 2) was issued by Network/Fremantle containing every episode of Man About the House, George and Mildred and Robin's Nest.
+In 2019, a 19-disc DVD set (Region 2) was issued by Network/Fremantle featuring every episode of Man About the House, George and Mildred and Robin's Nest.